Azure-Samples/blockchain/blockchain-development-kit/integrate/data/postgresql/README.md

         ![](./media/AzureFunctionApplicationSettingsKeys.PNG)

-3. [Create a database and table](https://docs.microsoft.com/en-us/azure/mysql/tutorial-design-database-using-portal#connect-to-the-server-using-mysql) in your MySQL server.
+3. [Create a database and table](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#connect-to-the-postgresql-database-using-psql) in your PostgreSQL server.

     1. Name the database `blockchaintestdb`